The killing of a Georgia nursing student is now at the center of the US immigration debate

 Biden has criticized Republicans for turning against a bipartisan border security deal after Trump decried it.
 He will visit the Texas border city of Brownsville on Thursday, while Trump will be in another Texas border city, Eagle Pass.

-On his social media site, Trump on Monday potsted, “Crooked Joe Biden’s Border INVASION is destroying our country and killing our citizens!
+On his social media site, Trump posted, “Crooked Joe Biden’s Border INVASION is destroying our country and killing our citizens!
 The horrible murder of 22-year-old Laken Riley at the University of Georgia should have NEVER happened!”

+"He’s an animal that came in,” Trump said Tuesday on Michigan’s WFDF radio station.

 Democrats have been more muted, with many expressing sorrow for Riley's death and some accusing Trump of exploiting a tragedy and using xenophobic rhetoric for political gain.